zerynth/docs-v3/docs/reference/bsp/4zerobox_v9.md

 * `ch` is the channel to be read.
 Possible values 1-3.
 * `samples` is the number of samples to search min Max on.
 Default 400.
 * `raw` if set to `True` ADC's bits are returned as result.
+* `electric` if set to `True` the electric value in mA is returned.

 Returns the value converted by the channel callback.
-Difference is bits if callback is set to `None`.
+Difference in mA is returned if callback is set to `None`.

 ### function realy_on
 ```python